ragardner/tktrees/DOCUMENTATION.md

 #### Deleting IDs

-- When using Delete on an ID in the sheet panel or Delete in all hierarchies in the treeview panel it will Delete an ID completely; across all hierarchies.
+- When using Delete on an ID in the sheet panel or Delete in all hierarchies in the treeview panel it will delete an ID completely; across all hierarchies.
 - When using any other delete option it will only delete an ID in the currently selected hierarchy.
 However, if that ID is the last appearance of the ID across all hierarchies then it will completely delete it, just like with Delete in all hierarchies.

 #### Deleting a column

 - To delete a column right click on the column you wish to delete and select Delete column.
-Note you cannot delete a parent column if it is the only parent column in the sheet and you cannot a delete a parent column if you are currently viewing it.
+Note you cannot delete a parent column if it is the only parent column in the sheet and you cannot delete a parent column if you are currently viewing it.

-#### Find and replace using multiple values in a table

-- Replace all using a table of values can be accessed through the Edit menu.
-- This allows a large scale find and replace using a 2 column table, column 1 is the values to find and column 2 the corresponding values to replace them with.
-- You can load a .csv, .tsv, excel file or allowed json formats, you can also paste into the mini table from the clipboard.

-#### Adding multiple new rows

-To add multiple new rows you can use:

-1. Go to the Import menu then Merge sheets.
-2. Then **either** opening a file, using the clipboard or just using the table in the popup to paste / insert new rows.

-Right clicking in the header or index will result in a popup box where you can insert a new row.
-You can use Ctrl + V to paste data in, as long as it's in the form of tab delimited text.

 #### Getting all information on an ID

-- An easy way to get an IDs complete information within the sheet, including parents and children across all hierarchies and all details is to select an ID in the treeview or sheet panel and then go to View -> IDs details.
+- An easy way to get an ID's complete information within the sheet, including parents and children across all hierarchies and all details is to select an ID in the treeview or sheet panel and then go to View -> Treeview IDs information or View -> Sheet IDs information.
 - You can also get a more concise view of an ID by right clicking on it and selecting ID concise view.

 #### Date column conditional formatting